David Glass can block the Braves, but without a second step he’s only hurting the Royals

 That’s pretty basic, right?
 Moore literally does not know what will happen if Glass decides he no longer wants to run the team, or is unable to.
 That’s not specific to Moore.
 Nobody in the organization seems to know, with the possible exception of club president and owner offspring Dan Glass.

-The owner can do what he wants, but denying another team the opportunity to talk to Moore without the second step of support to his front office would only harm his own reputation and make it harder for the Royals to compete.
+The owner can do what he wants, butdenying another team the opportunity to talk to Moore without the second step of support to his front office would only harm his own reputation and make it harder for the Royals to compete.

 Three years ago, the Braves were interested in Moore, and Glass said he wouldn’t restrict anyone from talking about other jobs.
 Why would he want to keep someone against their will, he said.
 But now he won’t allow it?